Position overview Percent time:

-- Doctorate degree or equivalent international degree required.
+Doctorate degree or equivalent international degree.

-- For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
-Due to the part-time, temporary nature of instructor positions, UC Berkeley Extension is unable to sponsor visa/work permits.
+For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
+Due to the part-time, temporary nature of instructor positions, UC Berkeley Extension is unable to provide visa/work permits.

-For Online Curriculum Writers/Designers only:
+For Online Curriculum Writers/Course Developers only:

-- Experience teaching in a college/university environment.
+- Experience teaching at a four-year U.S. college/university institution.

 - Experience in course development, including creating original academic content such as syllabi, learning objectives, lectures/presentations/scripts, learning activities, assignments, assessments, exams, and quizzes.